You Won’t Believe What Ohio Is Famous For – #7 Will Blow Your Mind!

 Ohio takes its name from the Ohio River, which is 981 miles (1579 kilometres) long and runs from Western Pennsylvania to the Mississippi River in Illinois.

-Within Ohio the river is vital as it supplies the state with drinking water.
+Within the Buckeye State, the river is vital as it supplies the state with drinking water.

 It is also a historic river in the state as it was a crucial crossing for escaped slaves leaving Kentucky during the time of the Underground Railroad.